 FCS_DTLSC_EXT.1.3 When establishing a trusted channel, by default the TSF shall not establish a trusted channel if the server certificate is invalid.
 The TSF shall also [selection:

 Not implement any administrator override mechanism

 require administrator authorization to establish the connection if the TSF fails to [selection: match the reference identifier, validate certificate path, validate expiration date, determine the revocation status] of the presented server certificate

 ].

-“Revocation status” refers to a OCSP or CRL response that indicates the presented certificate is invalid.
+‘Revocation status’ refers to an OCSP or CRL response that indicates the presented certificate is invalid.
 Inability to make a connection to determine validity shall be handled as specified in FIA_X509_EXT.2.2.
+If the revocation status of a certificate received by the TOE is ambiguous (e.g. ‘unknown’), this should be treated similar to the situation where no connection could be established to the revocation server and the option ‘determine the revocation status’ could be chosen for this.

+The purpose of the explicit selection in the SFR is to prevent the TOE from providing an override mechanism for situations other than specified in the selection (e.g. one or more certificates in the certification path have been revoked and this status is known to the TOE).

 If DTLS is selected in FTP_ITC then certificate validity is tested in accordance with testing performed for FIA_X509_EXT.1/Rev.

 If DTLS is selected in FPT_ITT, then certificate validity is tested in accordance with testing performed for FIA_X509_EXT.1/ITT.

-FCS_DTLSC_EXT.1.4 The TSF shall [selection: not present the Supported Elliptic Curves Extension, present the Supported Elliptic Curves Extension with the following NIST curves: [selection: secp256r1, secp384r1, secp521r1] and no other curves] in the Client Hello.
+FCS_DTLSC_EXT.1.4 The TSF shall [selection: not present the Supported Elliptic Curves/Supported Groups Extension, present the Supported Elliptic Curves/Supported Groups Extension with the following curves/groups: [selection: secp256r1, secp384r1, secp521r1, ffdhe2048, ffdhe3072, ffdhe4096, ffdhe6144, ffdhe8192] and no other curves/groups] in the Client Hello.

 If ciphersuites with elliptic curves were selected in FCS_DTLSC_EXT.1.1, a selection of one or more curves is required.
 If no ciphersuites with elliptic curves were selected in FCS_DTLSC_EXT.1.1, then “not present the Supported Elliptic Curves Extension” should be selected.